 To access online registration, go to UCD Connect and click on the SISWeb icon.
 Enter your UCD Connect username and password when asked.

 Your UCD Connect account will be available 48 hours in advance of online registration.
+Blackboard access will be available within 24 hours of registering to your programme.
 If you have any questions or problems with the registration process, please contact your College/School directly.
-Please see Registration 2016/17 for times, a step by step guide to registration and other support information.
+Please see Registration 2017/18 for times, a step by step guide to registration and other support information.

 To access UCD Connect email, you will need to go to www.ucd.ie/connect and click on the Mail icon.
 Enter your username (UCD student number) and your password (Date of Birth in ddmmyy format).